abreits/rxjs-idsets/README.md

-# rxjs-collections library buildpack
+# rxjs-idsets library buildpack

 This library buildpack was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.3.0.

-The library code itself can be found in the [projects/rxjs-collections](projects/rxjs-collections) directory.
+The library code itself can be found in the [projects/rxjs-idsets](projects/rxjs-idsets) directory.

 ## Why us Angular Cli for this library

-[Angular CLI](https://github.com/angular/angular-cli) provides an easy way to setup the scaffolding for the generic rxjs-collections Typescript library that just works out of the box.
+[Angular CLI](https://github.com/angular/angular-cli) provides an easy way to setup the scaffolding for the generic rxjs-idsets Typescript library that just works out of the box.

 This is both because I as the author am familiar with the Angular ecosystem, but also because it makes it easy to create a working NPM library.

-I have tried to remove all unused Angular packages from the root `package.json` in order to try to minimize the space used to build the `rxjs-collections` library.
+I have tried to remove all unused Angular packages from the root `package.json` in order to try to minimize the space used to build the `rxjs-idsets` library.
 Unfortunately it remains quite a large project to build this relatively small library.

 ## Build

 Run `npm run build` to build the project.
-The build artifacts will be stored in the `dist/rxjs-collections` directory.
+The build artifacts will be stored in the `dist/rxjs-idsets` directory.

 ## Lint